-The RISC Authority states that the cost of escape of water claims to the insurance sector has increased to over £1.6bn per annum.
+According to the Association of Insurance Brokers, escape of water damage is one of the most common types of domestic property damage claims, with insurers paying out £1.8 million for it every day.
 Most losses are a consequence of bad workmanship, resulting in poor installations.
 With water damage just as devastating as that of fire, reducing escape of water claims will not only help the environment, but also ensure properties are safe and habitable.